Category: The Last Hotel

 The one thing the whole world needs is more kindness, more saying sorry, more good listening to other’s concerns. oh, no, more commas!
 It would be lovely if everyone respected each other’s opinions, rights and values.
 I know, a pipe dream.
 But it’s good to dream, good to be positive.
 Oops, more commas.
 Sorry.

 But, seriously, let’s use our voices for good not to tear down others.
 One day someone might tear you down and then you will know how it feels.
-Have a nice day and please leave kind or helpful reviews for our books.
+Have a nice day and please be kind when you review for our books.

 Photo Source